 There may be cases where migrants become a victim of domestic violence from the partner or in some case from the partner`s family members.
 The Immigration rules allow such applicants to settle in the UK who are able to provide evidences confirming the permanent breakdown of their relationship due to domestic violence.

 The law relating to victims of domestic violence has considerably been amended in the light of the tribunals` judgements and at present the Home office website describes “Domestic Violence” encompassing the following:

-The government introduced a new definition of domestic violence from 31 March 2013.
-The definition of domestic violence and abuse is: Any incident or pattern of incidents controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are or have been intimate partners or family members regardless of gender or sexuality-this can include, but is not limited to, the following types of abuse:
+The government introduced a new definition of domestic violence i.e. Any incident or pattern of incidents controlling, coercive or threatening behavior, violence or abuse between those aged 16 or over who are or have been intimate partners or family members regardless of gender or sexuality-this can include, but is not limited to, the following types of abuse: